hdready/autorun-cpulimit/README.md

 ## About

 Hi, I'm [Martin Storbeck] (http://storbeck.me).
 This script was written while transcoding a collection of Blu-ray Discs and DVDs with HandBrake.
 I needed a CPU limiter for handbrake to reduce fan-noise and heat; it needed to run on startup and had to be easily adjustable.
-Based on `cpulimit` I wrote this while-loop which allows you to enter an application and a percentage of CPU-usage (that can be changed at any time).
+Based on `CPUlimit` I wrote this while-loop which allows you to enter an application and a percentage of CPU-usage (that can be changed at any time).

 The script was written in [Bash](http://www.gnu.org/software/bash/) and leverages the excellent Open Source and cross-platform software like [CPUlimit](https://github.com/opsengine/cpulimit).
 Essentially the script is an intelligent wrapper around this tool.